ygh3rn/sharp/README.md

 ## Contributing

 This is a research implementation.
 For production use, consider:

-- **Optimized field arithmetic**: Use MCL's specialized functions
+- More robust error handling
-- **Secure randomness**: Implement proper entropy sources
+- Optimized field arithmetic
-- **Memory safety**: Add bounds checking and secure memory handling
+- Security auditing
-- **Side-channel resistance**: Implement constant-time operations
+- Extended test coverage

 ---

 *This implementation is for educational and research purposes.
-Mathematical correctness and security properties have been prioritized over production optimizations.*
+Mathematical rigor and correctness are prioritized over performance optimization.*